marp-team/marp/website/docs/guide/math-typesetting.md

 ### VS Code integration

+[VS Code 1.58 and later version can preview KaTeX math formula in a regular Markdown by default.](https://code.visualstudio.com/updates/v1_58#_math-formula-rendering-in-the-markdown-preview) There is high compatibllity with Marp's KaTeX, but might have a bit of differences in rendering due to the difference of version.

-Please note _Marp for VS Code does not provide math authoring support_.
-You can use [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension together with Marp to use syntax highlight and auto completion for KaTeX.
+You can use [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension together with Marp for auto completion.

 ### Define global macro